 Bleached Hair Concern #1: Damage

-Bleached blonde hair is always going to experience some level of damage—it’s just the price you have to pay.
+Unfortunately, bleached blonde hair is always going to experience some level of damage—it’s just the price of going blonde.
 Fortunately, there are things you can do to help minimize damage.
 Read on to learn about bleach damage and what you can do about it.

 What does bleach damage look like?